 Rather Drink: Coconut Water.
 It is a great drink to stay hydrated and keep energy levels up naturally.

-- Flavoured Milk and Milkshakes
+- Flavored Milk and Milkshakes

-Although milk itself may be healthy, all the added sugar and ingredients that go into flavoured milk – not to mention the ice cream that goes into milkshakes – make it something to limit to special occasions.
+Although milk itself may be healthy, all the added sugar and ingredients that go into flavored milk – not to mention the ice cream that goes into milkshakes – make it something to limit to special occasions.

-Rather Drink: Homemade flavoured milk and milkshakes.
+Rather Drink: Homemade flavored milk and milkshakes.